 There are many other aspects to being successful than simply a review and a rating.
 Some of the ways you can get on the path to success as a .NET developer include:

 - Building a technical portfolio, contributing to open source projects like GitHub

 - Being an algorithmic, analytical thinker

 - Understanding a technical problem and trying to overcome it, and not simply modifying the code until it works.

 - Networking with people, leveraging your network to find work

 - Being able to develop a good working relationship with employers

-Usually freelance portals offer two generic kinds of payment models to freelancers.
-Fixed-price, where the price is usually pre-determined and a budget is sanctioned which you can bid for, and the hourly payment model where the employer decides on an hourly pay.
-Usually a fixed price model may range from $50-500 upwards, while you have to pitch for hourly projects, which usually range from $5-30 an hour, with average payments at $20 per hour.
+Usually, freelance portals offer two generic kinds of payment models to freelancers.
+Fixed-price, where the price is usually pre-determined and a budget is sanctioned which you can bid for, and the hourly payment model where the employer decides on hourly pay.
+Usually, a fixed price model may range from $50-500 upwards, while you have to pitch for hourly projects, which usually range from $5-30 an hour, with average payments at $20 per hour.

-Many websites, channels, and even forums offer training videos, interactive training sessions, and exercise and demo pages where you can test code.
+Many websites, channels, and even forums offer .net framework tutorial videos, interactive training sessions, and exercise and demo pages where you can test code.